lingui/js-lingui/website/docs/tutorials/react.md

 # Internationalization of React apps

-Through this tutorial, we'll learn how to add internationalization (i18n) to an existing application in React JS.
+In this tutorial, we'll learn how to add internationalization (i18n) to an existing React JS application.

 ## Let's Start